kohkimakimoto/hq/README.md

 HQ is a simplistic, language agnostic job queue engine communicated by HTTP messages.

 HQ is implemented as a standalone JSON over HTTP API server.
 In the job running workflow, it behaves like an asynchronous HTTP proxy server.
-When you push a job to the HQ server, it stores the job and sends asynchronous HTTP POST request to a URL that specified in the job.
+When you push a job to the HQ server, it stores the job in the internal queue database and sends asynchronous HTTP POST request to a URL that specified in the job.

 Worker applications that actually run the jobs are web applications.
 So you can implement the workers in Any programming language that can talk HTTP.